Applications are invited to join Wrexham Glyndŵr University’s Board of Governors.

 The Board of Governors has collective responsibility for determining the University’s educational character, for enabling the University to achieve and develop its mission and primary objectives of learning, teaching, and research, ensuring the solvency of the University and safeguarding its assets.

-The time commitment equates to approximately 30 – 50 hours annually which includes five Board meetings, one strategy day and a number of development workshops as required.
+The time commitment equates to approximately 10-15 days annually which includes five half day Board meetings, one full day strategy event, and a development day as well as optional social events.
 Members are also asked to serve on at least one committee of the Board, although consideration can be given to the time commitment that members can personally give.

-The term of office is for four years with the possibility for this to be renewed for a second term.
+The term of office is for four years with the possibility for this to be renewed for a second four-year term.
+Board and committee meetings are normally held during the daytime.

 Diversity of the Board